-Two different hormones are used to induce reproduction.
-LHRHa for females and hCG for males.
+LHRHa is used for females and hCG for males.
 LHRHa is diluted to make a 100 microgram/ml solution and frozen in 1 ml syringes prior to use.
 The shelf life of the dry product is 2 years.
 Toads are injected using a dose of 0.1 μ g/g subcutaneously (intraperitoneal injection can also be used).

-Although there were no statistical differences in peak sperm concentrations in response to LHRH and hCG, we still recommend using hCG because of the timing of the spermiation response and the enhanced behavioural response seen.
+Although there was no difference in peak sperm concentrations between LHRH and hCG, we still recommend using hCG because of the timing of the spermiation and an enhanced behavioural response.
 The timing of the peak appears to be sooner with hCG (3 to 6 hours) compared to LHRH (24 hours).
-The hCG dose that we recommend for males is 10 IU/g subcutaneously.
-Research shows that sperm production peaks between 6 and 24 hours following injection.
+The hCG dose that we recommend for males is 10 IU/g subcutaneously (Lentini 2007).